Nickick-ICRS/sumobot-2019/README.md

  - xboxdrv - This is used by Xbox (below) and needs to be installed before being run via `sudo apt install xboxdrv` see [xboxdrv](http://xboxdrv.gitlab.io/) for more info.

  - Xbox - The python file used by this is xbox.py and is already included in this repo.
 To use this yourself see [the github repo](https://github.com/FRC4564/Xbox).

+The layout of this package is as follows:
+ - xbox_listener.py -> Executable script.
+Listens to an xbox controller and outputs a sensor_msgs/Joy message on a channel specified in the config.
+     - config.py -> Handles loading the config file (in `~/.config/sumobot/sumobot_xbox_controller/config.json`).

 ## Sumobot2019 Rules